twluke/B3SEpro-I2C-Control/README.md

 2. cfg.py

 This is a python script to control B3SEpros via I2C online, originally written by francolargo at diyaudio and transferred here by his courtesy, adding a few modifications.
-I'm much grateful to him for this script.
+I'm very grateful to him for this fabcy script.

 Usage: With this script, you can select either serial/DSD input or SPDIF input on the fly.
 First of all, execute  the command line below: